edwin-github/edwin-github.github.io.pre-finals/README.md

 #############################################################################################################
-#Changes made to views/pizza.html and views/js/main.js:														#												#
+#Changes made to views/pizza.html and views/js/main.js:
-#1) Optimize the JS script																					#
+#1) Optimize the JS script
-#  		-  minify the javascript to reduce the size.														#
+#  		-  loaded async.
-#  																											#
+#
-#2) Optimize the CSS script 																				#
+#2) Optimize the CSS script
-#		- the CSS files was small enough and was "inlined" in the pizza.html.								#
+#		- the CSS files was small enough and was "inlined" in the pizza.html.
-#		- minify the CSS.																					#
+#		- minify the CSS.
-#																											#
+#
-#3) Optimize images - images where resized and compressed to reduce the size to optimize the loading.		#
+#3) Optimize images - images where resized and compressed to reduce the size to optimize the loading.
-#																											#
+#
-#4) The for loop in the code for sliding background pizzas was modified to minimize unnecessary steps to	#
+#4) The for loop in the code for sliding background pizzas was modified to minimize unnecessary steps to
-#   enhance the user experience when scrolling and achive a 60 FPS:											#
+#   enhance the user experience when scrolling and achive a 60 FPS:
 #   The retrieving of the "document.body.scrollTop" doesn't have to be done in the for loop.
-It is contanct #
+It is contanct
-#   and therefore was moved out of the for loop.                											#		 														#
+#   and therefore was moved out of the for loop.
-#   The width and height of the random pizza element was move out of the for loop and was integrated in     #
+#   The width and height of the random pizza element was move out of the for loop and was integrated in
 #   the CSS.
 #############################################################################################################